Last updated on April 9, 2026

 Best Orzhov Card Draw Payoffs

 Card draw in Orzhov is often conditional.
-You have to be actively doing stuff to obtain the advantage.
+You have to actively do stuff to obtain the advantage.
 Most of Orzhov’s card draw is tied to a few themes, like sacrifice, creatures with mana value 3 or less in the graveyard, or lifegain.

-Cards like Markov Purifier give you steady card draw if you’re gaining life consistently.
-Having creatures with lifelink at your disposal, or cards like Soul's Attendant gives you a steady stream of lifegain.
+Cards like Markov Purifier give you steady card draw if you gain life consistently.
+Having creatures with lifelink at your disposal, or Soul Sisters like Soul's Attendant gives you a steady stream of lifegain.
 Another possibility is to use cards like Bastion of Remembrance or Ill-Gotten Inheritance.

 Another important source of card draw for Orzhov is the small mana value reanimation.
 It’s established that white and black can return small creatures from the graveyard to the battlefield via cards like Immortal Servitude.
 This card is perfect in aristocrat strategies, so you’ll want sacrifice outlets and sacrifice fodder to get the most out of your reanimation.
 A card like Bartolomé del Presidio goes well with cards like Doomed Traveler or Resolute Reinforcements, which can generate two bodies to sacrifice.
 You can then reanimate them and repeat the process.